-anthropology in general, but there I made liberal use of concepts and terminology drawn from a two-worlds interpretation of Kant's idealism.
-Put extremely briefly, the account that I offered there involves seeing that one's intelligible, noumenal character is expressed not merely in the individual phenomenal actions of a moment, but in one's phenomenal life as a whole.
-Moreover, the evidence from the empirical character of one's past suggests that one's intelligible choice in the noumenal world is not a pure choice of good, but includes a radically evil subordination of morality to non-moral inclinations, and the expression of this radical evil in the phenomenal world involves not merely evil choices but a deliberate propensity to evil.
+In Freedom and Anthropology in Kant's Moral Philosophy, I addressed a tension similar to that between the grounding thesis and moral anthropology in general, 29 but there I made liberal use of concepts and terminology drawn from a two-worlds interpretation of Kant's idealism.
+Put extremely briefly, my account there involved seeing that one's intelligible, noumenal character is expressed not merely in the individual, phenomenal actions of a moment, but in one's phenomenal life as a whole.
+The evidence from the empirical character of one's past suggests that one's intelligible choice in the noumenal world is not a pure choice of good, but includes a radically evil subordination of morality to non-moral inclinations, and the expression of this radical evil in the phenomenal world involves not merely evil choices but a deliberate propensity to evil.
 Insofar as one still has an obligation to be good (noumenally), this goodness can only mean a "revolution" against one's own radical evil, and the expression of this goodness (phenomenally) will be a life of constant struggle against one's own evil propensity.
-Moreover, because radical evil is (in part) social, this struggle must take place in the context of community; so one will not only struggle against one's own evil propensity but also seek to encourage others in their struggle against evil.28 Thus promoting empirical features that will strengthen the (empirical) wills of oneself and others against the propensity to evil is a way of expressing a noumenal goodness-as-revolution.
+Moreover, because radical evil is (in part) social, this struggle must take place in the context of community; so one will not only struggle against one's own evil propensity but also seek to encourage others in their struggle against evil.
+30 Thus promoting empirical states of affairs that strengthen the (empirical) wills of oneself and others against the propensity to evil is a way of expressing noumenal goodness-as-revolution.

-However satisfying one finds this resolution to the tension between freedom and anthropology, it depends extensively on two-world language, and one advantage of a two-world interpretation of Kant's idealism may precisely lie in that it allows for a better articulation of a Kantian solution to the problem of reconciling freedom with moral anthropology than two standpoint versions.
-That said, the rest of this paper will offer the sketch of a Kantian29 solution to the problem in strictly two-standpoint terms.
-As in the case of the summary offered in the previous paragraph, the key elements of this solution will lie in thinking of one's life as a whole as
+However satisfying one finds this resolution to the tension between freedom and anthropology, it extensively uses two-world language, and one advantage of a two-world interpretation of Kant's idealism may be that it allows for a better articulation of a Kantian solution to the problem of moral anthropology than two-standpoint interpretations.
+That said, the rest of this paper will sketch a Kantian31 solution to the problem in strictly two-standpoint terms.
+The key elements of this solution still lie in thinking of one's life as a whole as expressing free choice, in recognizing the challenges posed by radical evil, and in seeing one's struggle against evil as part of a social struggle.32 The difference from the two-world way of dealing with the problem is that a two-standpoint interpretation is not entitled to the metaphysical speculations that underlie the articulation of these key elements in the last paragraph.
+But these elements can be developed through a richer conception of what the "practical standpoint" involves.
+Typically, this standpoint is described in terms of deliberation about (or evaluation of) a particular action or choice, but the importance of moral anthropology forces a revision of this typical description.